SJTU-CGM/APAV/README.md

 ```

 #### 5. Genome size estimation
-Based on the PAV table, you can use the `pavSim` command to estimate genome size by simulating the size of the pan-genome and core-genome.
+Based on the PAV table, you can use the `pavSize` command to estimate genome size by simulating the size of the pan-genome and core-genome.
 ```
-apav pavSim --pav demo1_all.pav
+apav pavSize --pav demo1_all.pav
-## Simulation in groups
+## Estimation in groups
 cat demo_sample.pheno | cut -f 1,2 > demo_sample.group
-apav pavSim --pav demo1_all.pav --group demo_sample.group
+apav pavSize --pav demo1_all.pav --group demo_sample.group
 ```
-The `pavPlotSim` command can draw the growth curve of genome simulation.
+The `pavPlotSize` command can draw the growth curve of genome estimate.
 ```
-apav pavPlotSim --simout demo1_all.simout
+apav pavPlotSize --sizeout demo1_all.sizeout
 ```

 #### 6. Common PAV analysis and visulization